kokoteen/flutter-docker/README.md

 # Develop flutter apps in docker

 Use this configurations to develop flutter apps inside docker container with vscode.
-To have emulator up and runing firstly run `xhost` on localhost.
+To have emulator up and runing firstly run `xhost local:$USRID` on localhost.
-!mozda ipak treba da se pokrene sa xhost local:$USRID